adriannovegil/awesome-observability/README.md

  * [Kibana](https://github.com/elastic/kibana) - Elastic stack
  * [Prometheus](https://prometheus.io/) - The Prometheus monitoring system and time series database
  * [PromViz](https://github.com/nghialv/promviz) - Promviz is an application that helps you visualize the traffic of your cluster from Prometheus data
  * [Uchiwa](https://uchiwa.io/#/) - Uchiwa is a simple dashboard for the Sensu monitoring framework, built with Go and AngularJS.
+ * [Grafterm](https://github.com/slok/grafterm) - Visualize metrics dashboards on the terminal, like a simplified and minimalist version of Grafana for terminal

 ### Tracing